11kavya2003/11kavya2003/README.md

 - 👋 Hi, I’m @11kavya2003
 - 👀 I’m interested in sql
 - 🌱 I’m currently learning c and java
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 U can reach me on the site @kaviyakarikalan1112@gmail.com

 <!---
 11kavya2003/11kavya2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.